KTVG-TV: Establishment

 Family Broadcasting Company of Fairfield, Iowa, applied in June 1984 for a construction permit to build channel 17 in Grand Island.
 The construction permit was granted by the Federal Communications Commission (FCC) on February 27, 1986.
 By 1989, Jerry Montgomery, the owner of Family Broadcasting, intended for the station to be an affiliate of Fox and hoped it would carry Kansas City Royals baseball.
 Family also held construction permits in Joplin, Missouri, and Cedar Rapids, Iowa.
-Montgomery's efforts to put KTVG-TV on the air were frustrated by issues securing a location for the transmitter facility, though by late 1989 he had secured a site on the Hall-Adams county line.
+Montgomery's efforts to put KTVG-TV on the air were frustrated by issues securing a location for the transmitter facility, though by late 1989, he had secured a site on the Hall-Adams county line.
 The station was still unbuilt in 1992, when Family Broadcasting applied to transfer the construction permit to KafCom, a business owned by the Kafka family.
 The KafCom acquisition never materialized, leaving Montgomery to build KTVG himself.

 KTVG-TV quietly debuted in late March or early April 1993.
 During the soft launch, the station broadcast for eight hours each weekday with no recording capability; every single program aired had to be carried live from a satellite feed until appropriate equipment was installed.
 Financial assistance for the construction of the new station had been provided by Robert Hill, a staff member at WNAL-TV in Gadsden, Alabama, who then bought the station under the name Hill Broadcasting in May.
 Hill had learned about KTVG from WNAL-TV's owner, Anthony J. Fant.
 Fant was in the middle of purchasing the Nebraska Television Network (NTV), the region's ABC affiliate.
-George Singleton, who was intended to become general manager of NTV once the sale was finalized, had already relocated to Grand Island.
+George Singleton, whom Fant had intended to become general manager of NTV once the sale was finalized, had already relocated to Grand Island.
 In July 1993, just as the FCC approved the sale, KTVG sustained flood damage at its site on Engleman Road and was out of service until September, as equipment had to be removed and reassembled; Singleton served as KTVG's temporary general manager and was later replaced by a WNAL-TV employee.